markvk14/GroupProject2019/README.md

 #GroupProject2019

-Basic repo containing the initial application for HU's educational program for Software Development, more specifically Group Project 2019
+Basic repo containing the initial prototype application for HU's educational program for Software Development, more specifically Group Project 2019

 This is a *Polymer* application, based on *bower* running on *npm*